za3k/za3k.com/ok-mixnet.md

 - **slowly**: How slow depends on some settings and the network size.
 With only 100 people in the network, it will take 2 minutes to deliver.
 With 100K people, it will take more like 2 days.
 - **to people you already know**: Messages are always sent from you to one friend you know already.
 You and each of your friends need to pre-exchange a file full of random bits in person--this is the basis of the securely talking to that friend.
 - **with OK security**
+    - You need a very good source of random numbers, such as a hardware random number generator.
     - No one can read or modify a message betwen you and your friends, if the computers and environments on either end are secure.
 This is guaranteed by math.
-It does rely on a good source of random numbers, such as a hardware random number generator.
-    - I've tried to design it so that it's pretty hard to tell who's sending a message to who, or even whether there are messages being sent at all.
-I offer no mathematical guarantees on this one.
+    - I've tried to design it so that it's pretty hard to tell who's sending a message to who, when the messages are sent, if there are messages being sent at all, or which people know each other.
+I offer no mathematical guarantees on these parts.
-    - It's pretty easy to just shut down the whole mixnet (denial of service), and it might be possible to also shut down messages between two friends.
+    - It's pretty easy to just shut down the whole mixnet (denial of service), and it's also possible to also shut down messages between two friends if you know who they are.
     - Obviously, it's not magic.
 If your computer is hacked, your friend's computer is hacked, or someone puts a listening device in your keyboard, your messages may become public.
 If you send your one-time pad over the internet instead of exchanging it in person like you should, your messages may become public.
 If you generate your one-time pad using /dev/urandom, your messages may become public.
 If you get a message about something and immediately copy-paste it into an email, the fact that you learned it from someone on Mixnet may become public.
+If someone shuts down communication betwen you and your friend, and you call them up, they will know you were trying to communicate on OK-Mixnet.
+- **in a way mortals can understand**
+    - OK-Mixnet is designed to be secure in a way that my 14-year old self can understand that it's secure, and why.
+There is (almost) no algebra, trust in experts, or unproven hardness assumptions.
+All you need is a very good random number generator.
+    - This doesn't mean a random person off the street can understand it--you'll probably still have to be a bit smart to follow mathematical proofs, or to understand possible attacks.
+But I think all of that is still accessible to smart teenagers.
+    - The main exception is the one-time MAC explained below, which uses modulo arithmetic and 8th-grade algebra.
+Understanding the math proofs of why it works however is a bit harder, and involves a proof with primes.

 Here are the drawbacks:
 - It's slow.
 Really slow.